 If travelers choose to cancel their tickets, they may apply any unused value of that ticket toward the purchase of a new ticket for a period of one year from the original issue date.

-JetBlue is waiving change and cancelation fees for all new bookings between March 6 and April 30 for travel through October 24, 2020.
+JetBlue is waiving change and cancelation fees for all new bookings between March 6 and June 30.
 Customers who cancel their flights will be reimbursed via a JetBlue Travel Bank Credit, valid for one year from date of issuance

 JetBlue is still waiving change and cancellation fees on flights booked between February 27 and March 11 for travel through June 1, 2020.